annaannaA33/Learning_tool_app/README.md

 Install the 'tabulate' package by running the command: pip install tabulate.
 Open the terminal in full view. pip install pytest

+Application testing:
+During the test I create and save a question in the list, so before restart the test it is important to delete the created question.